India domestic route

 Both sides of this short route are often cloud-free as the corridor runs across the dry Deccan rain shadow.
 The reservoir and hills are usually visible.

-What is the best side of plane for Chennai to Bangalore?
+What is the best side for Chennai to Bangalore?